kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-subprocess.rst

       process, or ``None``, if no data should be sent to the child.
 The type of *input* must be bytes.

+      If a :exc:`BrokenPipeError` or :exc:`ConnectionResetError` exception is raised when writing *input* into stdin, the exception is ignored.
+It occurs when the process exits before all data are written into stdin.

       :meth:`communicate` returns a tuple ``(stdoutdata, stderrdata)``.

       Note that if you want to send data to the process's stdin, you need to